thebarndog/swift-dotenv/README.md

-# swift-dotenv
+# SwiftDotenv

-Swift micro-package for loading .env environment files
+A Swift micro-framework for loading and using `.env` files in a Swift framework or application.

+### Overview

+`SwiftDotenv`